digitalocean/docker-distribution/docs/spec/api.md

    must match the regular expression `[a-z0-9]+(?:[._-][a-z0-9]+)*`.
 2. If a repository  name has two or more path components, they must be separated by a forward slash ("/").
-3. The total length of a repository name, including slashes, must be less than 256 characters.
+3. The total length of a repository name, including slashes, must be less the 256 characters.

 These name requirements _only_ apply to the registry API and should accept a